 - Edits: Participants may NOT make edits to the monologue they select, it must be performed as it appears in the compendium.
-If you aren’t comfortable with the language used in your monologue please chose another rather than editing the words.
+If you aren’t comfortable with the language used in your monologue please choose another rather than editing the words.

 - Clothing: Dress comfortably but neatly so as not to distract the judges.
 The focus should be on your performance.